Use the following checklist when checking out a new or secondhand acoustic guitar.

 If you prefer to shop around, you can always test the guitar in your local music store and then go looking for the best deal you can find online.

 In many cases, the larger retailer e.g. Guitar Center, Musicians Friend will be able to offer the best price due to their bulk buying power.
-The disadvantage here is the staff may not be as informed with regard to specific acoustic guitars and may have a broader, rather than specialized knowledge.
+The disadvantage here is the staff may not be as informed about specific acoustic guitars and may have a broader, rather than specialized knowledge.

 You are far better doing your research online and shortlisting the guitars you may be interested in.
 Don’t let the staff convince you to spend more or buy unwanted accessories.
-For the most part with the exception of a few picks and a guitar strap spend your entire budget on the guitar itself.
+For the most part except for a few picks and a guitar, strap spend your entire budget on the guitar itself.

 Acoustic guitar brands — Who to trust?